alacambra/blog/_posts/2019-05-19-jsonpath-and-jsonpointer.md

 published: true
 post_date: 2019-05-19 15:25:15
 ---
 Since Java API for JSON Processing version 1.1, it is possible to use JosnPointer.

-JsonPointer is a specification of <a href="https://tools.ietf.org/html/rfc6901">rfc6901</a> as we can read on it <em>JSON Pointer defines a string syntax for identifying a specific value within a JavaScript Object Notation (JSON) document.</em>
+JsonPointer is a specification of <a href="https://tools.ietf.org/html/rfc6901">rfc6901</a> and as we can read on it, <em>JSON Pointer defines a string syntax for identifying a specific value within a JavaScript Object Notation (JSON) document.</em>
-In other words, it is possible now to evaluate and change values from our JsonObjects using a pointer string instead to go through the whole chain of calls and recreating and object builder at the end.
+In other words, it is possible now to evaluate and change values from our JsonObjects using a pointer string instead to go through the whole chain of calls and recreating an object builder at the end.

 So instead of that: